ggalloro/cicerone/README.md

 1. Open the web application in your browser.
 2. Fill in the form with the location you want to visit, your interests, budget, and the duration of your trip.
 3. Click the "Generate Itinerary" button.
-4. The agent will process your request and display a complete itinerary.
+4. The agent will process your request and display an itinerary.
-5. You can then edit the itinerary directly on the page and save it using the "Save Changes" button.